WilsonnnTan/AttendoBot/Techinal-Documentation/README.md

   Admins configure a Google Form URL.
 The bot extracts field IDs, submits attendance, and validates URLs.

 - **Admin Controls**:
-  Only users with `administrator` or `manage_guild` permissions can configure the bot.
+  Only users with `administrator` permissions can configure the bot.

 - **Timezone & Attendance Window**:
   Attendance is only accepted within the configured window and timezone.
 If not set, attendance can be marked anytime and UTC+7 (Jakarta) is used as the default timezone.